DavideTomasella/Satellite-lab/README.md

 ## Input config file
 The input setting file is formatted as Json and contains the parameters necessary for the simulation:
   - fSampling: float, 2-10MHz, sampling frequency of the baseband signal (affected by doppler shift)
-  - quantizationBits: int, 8-16, number of bit per I/Q sample in the binary file
+  - quantizationBits: int, 8/16/24/32, number of bit per I/Q sample in the binary file
-  - timeInterval: float, 1-30s, duration of the simulated signal (determines the dimension of the IQsamples file)
+  - scenarioDuration: float, 1-60s, duration of the simulated signal (determines the dimension of the IQsamples file)
+  - PRNcode: int, 1-50, PRN sequence of "Primary Codes for the E1-B Component" (see GALILEO OD SIS ICD)

 ```
 {
   "fSampling": 10e6,
   "quantizationBits": 8,
-  "timeInterval": 5.05
+  "scenarioDuration": 5.05,
+  "PRNcode": 1
 }
 ```